cdoty/9918-Adventures/Dragon/Readme.md

 # Dragon 32/64 and Tandy Color Computer
-* The Premier Microsystems Sprites, [Wordpak 2+](https://sites.google.com/site/tandycocoloco/wordpak-2), and [Super Sprite FM+](https://www.dragonplus-electronics.co.uk/super-sprite-fm-plus/) cards are supported.
+* The Premier Microsystems Sprites, [WordPak 2+](https://sites.google.com/site/tandycocoloco/wordpak-2), and [Super Sprite FM+](https://www.dragonplus-electronics.co.uk/super-sprite-fm-plus/) cards are supported.
 * Mame's [imgtool](https://www.mamedev.org/) is used to support creating VDK and DSK files.
-* In the current configuration, the Dragon 32 is configured for the Premier Microsystems Sprites card, and the Color Computer is configured for the Wordpak 2+ and Super Sprite FM+.
-The Wordpak 2+ and Super Sprite FM+ will work on the Dragon 32 also.
+* In the current configuration, the Dragon 32 is configured for the Premier Microsystems Sprites card, and the Color Computer is configured for the WordPak 2+ and Super Sprite FM+.
+The WordPak 2+ and Super Sprite FM+ will work on the Dragon 32 also.
 * The disk image can be started with RUN "BOOT
 * You have to type bindly on the Super Sprite FM+ version, as MAME doesn't seem to handle the overlayed screens correctly.